When starting a business, the biggest challenge you will face is understanding the issues your business is solving for your customers.

 Congratulations!
 Based on the key problem, key customers, the solution you provide, and the value proposition defined, you have your business model ready!

-There are the number of moving parts when it comes to running a business, and you do not want to be caught unprepared.
-Make sure the business model you draft is thorough and covers all the bases.
+There are several moving parts when running a business, and you do not want to be caught unprepared.
+Ensure the business model you draft is thorough and covers all the bases.
 Once you’ve proven the feasibility of your new business or your business expansion plan on paper with a business model, you are ready to write your business plan.

 Crafting a business model can be time-consuming, but you’ll see the return on that investment when your great idea has become the greater, successful business you envisioned.